Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Even

-By assumption, the representation category $\Rep(U)\cong\mathcal{C}(2_{\II}^{+2})$ is pointed and satisfies the evenness property with four irreducible modules indexed by the discriminant form $2_{\II}^{+2}$.
-Then, by \autoref{lem:simplecurrents} and \autoref{lem:even}, also the representation category of the Heisenberg commutant $W$ is pointed and satisfies the evenness property, i.e.\ $\Rep(W)\cong\mathcal{C}(A_W)$ for some discriminant form $A_W$.
+By assumption, the representation category $\Rep(U)\cong\mathcal{C}(2_{\II}^{+2})$ is pointed and even with four irreducible modules indexed by the discriminant form $2_{\II}^{+2}$.
+Then, by \autoref{prop:simplecurrents} and \autoref{prop:even}, also the representation category of the Heisenberg commutant $W$ is pointed and even, i.e.\ $\Rep(W)\cong\mathcal{C}(A_W)$ for some discriminant form $A_W$.